wdawson/okta.github.io/_source/_posts/2018-06-28-tutorial-build-a-basic-crud-app-with-node.md

 ## Install Dependencies

 The first thing you need to do in order to initialize your Express.js app is install all of the required dependencies.
-If you don't have Node.js installed on your computer already, please go [install it now](https://nodejs.org/en/download/package-manager/).

-Now install the dependencies required for this application.

 ```bash
 npm install express@4.16.3